The Path of Overcoming Childhood Trauma In Adulthood

 And as you push others away, you get lonely, yet you just don’t trust anybody enough to open up and let the light in.
 Because “if my parents treated me this way, it means that the whole world will do the same”.

-All these feelings stayed with me long after I grew up and moved out of the house.
+All these negative feelings of the trauma stayed with me long after I grew up and moved out of the house.
 Physically, I could stand on my own two feet; but emotionally, I was a shrub reeling from the stifling effects of a less than stellar upbringing.

-It took me years before I was able to face the truth, admit to my shortcomings, and set about overcoming childhood trauma in adulthood, but when I did, one insight lay at the heart of all my efforts.
+It took me years before I was able to face the truth, handle most of my shortcomings, and to get over the trauma, but when I did, one insight lay at the heart of all my efforts.

-What is the one thing I had to accept and imbibe into my system in order to truly begin to move past the traumatic events in childhood in order to heal the inner child?
+You might be wondering what helped me heal my psyche?
+What is the one thing I had to accept and imbibe into my system in order to truly begin to move past the traumatic events in order to heal the inner child?

 It wasn’t my fault.

-Well, pff sure, it wasn’t your fault—you were just a kid.
+Well, pff sure, the trauma wasn’t your fault—you were just a kid.
 You already know that!

 But do you believe it?

 Your mind knows it, but does your heart feel it?
 Experience suggests you don’t.

 Every time you get depressed not knowing the source of it, every time you lash out or shut down for no good reason, every time you choose to enter another dysfunctional relationship, the answer to that question is a big fat “No!”